 You enter the cloud instance configuration for your Azure account and your press Publish.
 That’s it!
 FlexRule Designer will take care of the rest:

 It will start a Background Task to deploy your model as a Function.
-You don’t need to worry about any other steps for integration to cloud SDK for building functions nor deployment activities.
+You don’t need to worry about any other steps for building App Functions and integration into cloud SDK for deploying the model as a function.
 Everything is done for you.
 You can sit, relax, or continue your other tasks in the FlexRule Designer because this process is happening in the background and is not blocking you.

 And voila!
 Your service is ready.
 Below is a screenshot of a Postman session communicating to the deploy, ready-to-use REST API service:

 Book a Custom Demo